 A major 21st century global shift is occurring based on a new ‘ideas economy’ that challenges the 19th century structure of schools and the 20th century structure of major corporations.
-We are on a mission to make Oklahoma the model laboratory for the rest of America to consider.
+We are on a mission to make Oklahoma an ideas lab for the rest of the world to consider.

 Why is creative education important?

-Once and international leader in high school graduation rates, the US is now ranked 18th out of 25 industrialized countries (Organization for Economic Co-operation and Development, 2009)
+Once an international leader in high school graduation rates, the US is now ranked 18th out of 25 industrialized countries (Organization for Economic Co-operation and Development, 2009.)

-Innovation is crucial to competition, and creativity is integral to innovation.
-U.S. employers rate creativity/innovation among the top five skills that will increase in importance in the years to come.
-(Ready to Innovate) We must develop the creative capacities of our future workforce to be able to compete in the creative economy.
+Innovation is crucial to competition and creativity is integral to innovation.
+US employers rate creativity/innovation among the top five skills that will increase in importance in the years to come.
+(Ready to Innovate) We must develop the creative capacities of our future workforce in order to compete in the creative economy.

 What are we doing to further education?